ICC United Kingdom Annual Arbitration & ADR Conference: the boundaries of influence in arbitration, 23 & 24 October 2024

 Keynote address: The role of arbitral tribunal

-The Hon Mr Justice (Sir Robin) Knowles CBE
+The Hon Mr Justice Robin Knowles CBE, Commercial Court Judge

 Is the international arbitration system too prone to abuse?